Matrix Inference in Growing Rank Regimes: Proof of Theorem 2 and rotation invariance of the MMSE estimator

 In this section we show how to use the RIE class in order to prove Theorem 2 under the extra assumption 1.B.
 Recall that an estimator $\hat{\Xi}(\bY)$ is called \textit{rotation invariant} if for any orthogonal matrix $\bO \hat{\Xi}(\bY) \bO^\intercal = \hat{\Xi}(\bO \bY \bO^\intercal)$.
 Such an estimator has the same eigenvectors as the matrix $\bY$ and denoting the eigenvectors of $\bY$ by $\by_1, \hdots, \by_N$, it can be expressed as $\hat{\Xi}(\bY) = \sum_{i=1}^N \hat{\xi}_i \by_i \by_i^\intercal$ where $\hat{\xi}_1, \hdots, \hat{\xi}_N$ are the eigenvalues of the estimator.
 The best RIE estimator corresponds to eigenvalues chosen to minimize the mean-square-error in the RIE class and a heuristic calculation using the replica method leads to

 where $( \lambda_i^Y )_{1 \leq i \leq N}$ are the eigenvalues of $\bY$, and $\sH [\rho_Y]$ is the \textit{Hilbert} transform of the limiting spectral distribution of $\bY$ defined as:

 We will need the following properties of the Hilbert transform.
-A proof can be found in lemma 3.1 of \cite{shlyakhtenko2020fractional}. \begin{lemma} If $f : \bR \to \bR$ is compactly supported and sufficiently regular, then one has the identities
+A proof can be found in lemma 3.1 of \cite{shlyakhtenko2020fractional}. \begin{lemma} If $f : \bR \to \bR$ is compactly supported and sufficiently regular (continuous is sufficient), then one has the identities

 \end{lemma}